PlanTL-GOB-ES/SPACCC_TOKEN/README.md

 ## Annotation format

-Annotations created in SPACCC_TOKEN are provided in BRAT standoff format; i.e. the annotations are stored separately (in an `.ann` file) from the document text, which is never modified by the tool.
+Annotations created in SPACCC_TOKEN are provided in BRAT standoff format; i.e. the annotations are stored separately (in an `.ann` file) from the document text (a `.txt` file).
-These two files are associated by their base name; their file name without suffix is the same:
-`es-S0004-06142005000200009-1.ann` contains the annotations for the file `es-S0004-06142005000200009-1.txt`.
+These two files are associated by their base name; their file name without suffix is the same, for example, the file `es-S0004-06142005000200009-1.ann` contains the annotations for the file `es-S0004-06142005000200009-1.txt`.
 See http://brat.nlplab.org/standoff.html for further details on the brat standoff format.

-This annotation format is produced by running an script that converts the output of SPACC_POS-TAGGER, a CoNLL-like column format where columns are:
+This annotation format is produced by running an script that converts the output of SPACC_POS-TAGGER, a CoNLL-like column format, where columns are:

 * `FORM`: word form.
 * `LEMMA`: word lemma.
 * `TAG`: complete POS tag.
 * `PROBABILITY`: probability of the chosen tag.

-## Annotation types

-In the  `.ann` file each token is marked with the tag TOKEN.
+In the `.ann` file each token is only labeled with the tag TOKEN.

 ## Corpus predictions

-The quality of the annotations at the level of sentence splitting carried out with FreeLing3.1, i.e. FreeLing prior its adaptation to the clinical corpus, was measured with the development corpus: 10% of the whole corpus, 100 randomly chosen texts.
-99.95% of the corpus was successfully annotated.
+The quality of the annotations at the level of sentence splitting carried by FreeLing prior its adaptation to the clinical corpus, was measured with the development corpus: 1100 randomly chosen texts (10% of the whole corpus).
+99.95% of this corpus was successfully annotated.

 The discrepancies in tokenization affected 16 texts and were due to: segmentation of acronyms that included dots in several tokens (e.g. i.m.), abbreviations ending in dot in final phrase position (e.g. 'stage / Ib._Posteriormente'), segmentation